DKFZ-ODCF/nf-bam2fastq/README.md

 ## Quickstart with Singularity

 In your cluster, you may not have access to Docker.
-In this situation you can use [Singularity](https://singularity.lbl.gov/), if it installed in your cluster.
-Note that unfortunately, `nextflow` will fail to convert the Docker image into a Singularity image, unless Docker is available.
+In this situation you can use [Singularity](https://singularity.lbl.gov/), if it is installed in your cluster.
+Note that unfortunately, Nextflow will fail to convert the Docker image into a Singularity image, unless Docker is available.
 But you can get the Singularity image yourself:

 1. Create a Singularity image from the public Docker container
    ```bash